New 42-day free trial

 An address autocomplete utility doesn't just add accuracy, but also convenience for the prospect by suggesting verified addresses as they type.
 There are even options to prioritize addresses based on the user's location.

-Did you know 46 United States have a city named Riverside?
+Did you know that 46 United States have a city named Riverside?
 Did you also know you can also limit autocomplete results to a specific city, state or ZIP Code?
 This way, your prospect doesn't accidentally put Riverside, Illinois when they actually meant Indiana.
 Fun stuff, these autocomplete utilities.
 With just a few keystrokes, customers can find and select their address, and they're on their merry way to completing the form.

 Many users have a similar problem, they simply forget to double check all information they've entered, and before they know it, they've written "Birginia Street."
 While that ‘B' may be ‘their B', it's now your problem.
 Address autocomplete will allow the customer to select the right address, and allow you to dodge these typo issues.

 Consider the massive difference between "Man eating spiders" and "Man-eating spiders."
 One is a bizarre choice in diet, while the other is a terrifying choice in diet.
 I'll let you decide which is which.
 The same issue can occur when entering an address.
-"210 Jefferson Center Floor 2" could be read as "210 Jefferson Center, Floor 2" or "210 Jefferson, center floor 2".
+"210 Jefferson Center Floor 2" could be read as "210 Jefferson Center, Floor 2" or "210 Jefferson, Center Floor 2".

 These are simple mistakes with massive repercussions.
 The poor fella we mentioned earlier is now scrubbing through google to try to figure out which one the user meant.
 They're stressing about calling the customer to figure it out, and they didn't get into IT to talk to people.
 So for convenience sake, for accuracy's sake, for your IT's sake, use Address Autocompletion to prevent errors and make everyone happy.

 The customer finally filled out the form, and they did it without making any errors!
 This in itself is a massive celebration.
-However, when it comes to improving accuracy for creating insurance quotes, we can go deeper.
+However, when it comes to improving accuracy in creating insurance quotes, we can go deeper.

 Combining rooftop geocoding with address verification will pinpoint the exact location of a structure.
 This will inform you how close the building is to a fault line, coastline, wildfire zone, or a tropical storm area.
 You can also see if it's by that breakfast diner in my hometown that managed to catch fire every summer.
 Address verification and geocoding, combined with the right risk analytics tools, are key to creating a precise quote.